 Brennan will be a redshirt junior in 2020 with limited experience.
 In 15 games over the three seasons on campus, he completed 42-of-70 pass attempts for 600 yards, two touchdowns, and three interceptions.
 But with the first unit and the same offensive play-calling from last season, Brennan could take a huge leap forward.

 Coming out of high school, Brennan was a four-star recruit and ranked as the 152nd-best player in the 2017 recruiting class as well as the sixth-ranked pro-style quarterback.
-Even if he isn’t close to Burrow’s productivity, that will still have LSU scoring a decent amount of points and winning quite a few games.
+Even if he isn’t close to Burrow’s productivity, that will still have LSU scoring a decent amount of points and winning quite a few FBS games.

 The SEC West had an average season outside of the Tigers last season.
 Alabama, Auburn, and Texas A&M were the runner-ups.
 The Florida Gators and South Carolina Gamecocks as their cross-over matchups are solid, though they play in Gainesville, and the Gators look to improve off their 11-2 record in 2019.
-Thankfully for LSU, they don’t have to play both Florida and Georgia in the regular season, though it is possible they will meet the Bulldogs in Atlanta at Mercedes-Benz Stadium for the SEC Championship game again.
+Thankfully for LSU, they don’t have to play both Florida and Georgia in the regular season, though it is possible they will meet the Bulldogs in Atlanta at Mercedes-Benz Stadium for the SEC football championship game again.

 2020 LSU Football Schedule

 Sept.
 5: UT-SAN ANTONIO

 Oct.
 24: MISSISSIPPI STATE*

 Nov.
 14: SOUTH CAROLINA*

 ALL CAPS — Denotes home game at Tiger Stadium in Baton Rouge, La.